falcosecurity/falco-website/content/en/blog/kernel-testing.md

 There are quite a few gaps that still need to be addressed by our framework.
 First of all, the images being used by Ignite to spawn FireCracker VMs are still under a development Docker repository and need to be moved under Falcosecurity.
 Moreover, we need to implement a CI to automatically build and push those images.

-As previously said, the kernel tests are currently running `scap-open` binary to check whether any event gets received.
-It would be great to use `drivers_test` binary instead, to fully test the expected behavior of the drivers.
+As previously said, the kernel tests are currently running [`scap-open`](https://github.com/falcosecurity/libs/tree/master/userspace/libscap/examples/01-open) binary to check whether any event gets received.
+It is a small libscap C example that loads a driver and waits for events, nothing more.
+It would be great to run [drivers tests](https://github.com/falcosecurity/libs/tree/master/test/drivers) instead, to fully test the expected behavior of the drivers.

-Finally, a utopian idea: imagine if we were able to run [`kernel-crawler`](https://github.com/falcosecurity/kernel-crawler) to fetch kernel images, and then **automatically** build new kernel testing matrix entries for newly discovered images.
+Finally, an utopian idea: imagine if we were able to run [`kernel-crawler`](https://github.com/falcosecurity/kernel-crawler) to fetch kernel images, and then **automatically** build new kernel testing matrix entries for newly discovered images.
 This would mean that our kernel testing matrix coverage increases steadily week after week, giving users even more guarantees about the stability of the Falco drivers!

 Here is the libs tracking issue: https://github.com/falcosecurity/libs/issues/1224.